JasmineKaur-programlab/Thinkpython/README.md

 # Thinkpython
-Contains solved book with exercises by AllenDowney
+Will Contain solved book with exercises by AllenDowney Currently on chapter 3